mrisher/smtp-sts/spec.md

 approach to avoid interception.
 The TOFU model allows a degree of security similar to that of HPKP [@!RFC7469], omitting both the complexity and the guarantees on first use offered by DNSSEC.
-(For a thorough discussion of this trade-off, see the section _Threat_ _Model_.)
+(For a thorough discussion of this trade-off, see the section _Security_ _Considerations_.)

 In addition, SMTP STS introduces a mechanism for failure reporting and a report-only mode, enabling progressive roll-out and auditing for compliance.

 ## Advantages When Used with DANE